PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 ##### But

-Do we really need to open a Google Forms to collect leads for your university's STEM project's fair?
-Really?
+Do we really need to open a Google Forms to collect applicants for your university's STEM project's fair?

 Do you really need to get 30.000+ applications to only accept 25 of them so that your programs' selectiveness stands near the top.
 Hey congrats to you!
 I couldn't have thought of a better way to arrange this business since everything you do is just arrange some people in your inner cycle to come and present in a co-working and collectively circle-jerk about your selectivity.

+Do we need to

 #### How Covid-19 challenges the long-standing systems of elimination?